mixxxdj/manual/source/chapters/vinyl_control.rst

 * It is recommended to use a proper DJ sound card that has **multiple** stereo line inputs on it.
-* Alternatively you can use two sound cards, each with a single stereo line in, but this is strongly discouraged.
+* Alternatively you can use multiple sound cards, each with a single stereo line in, but this is strongly discouraged.

-Mixxx supports vinyl control input through a single soundcard with at least 4-channels of input (two stereo line-in jacks), or through two separate soundcards which each have 2-channels of input (a single stereo line-in jack).
+Mixxx supports vinyl control input through a single soundcard with at least 4-channels of input (two stereo line-in jacks), or through multiple separate soundcards which each have 2-channels of input (a single stereo line-in jack).
 Vinyl control requires the use of stereo line-in jacks - Mono or microphone inputs will not work.